 It is the policy of Cabell Huntington Hospital to document all events involving patients, visitors, medical staff, volunteers, residents/ students, property loss/damage, or other variances from routine hospital operations and to complete an investigation when warranted.
-All patient events require reporting by the online event reporting system.
+All patient events require reporting either by the Datix online event reporting system or the Confidential Event Report Form (CHH-108), when the Datix system is not available.